-We, the students of Boise State University, in order to provide for the organized conduct of student affairs, promote the educational, social, and cultural activities of the Associated Students of Boise State University; finance student activities; facilitate student participation; and act as the official voice of the Associated Student Body, do hereby ordain and establish this constitution.
+We, the Students of Boise State University, in order to provide for the organized conduct of student affairs, promote the educational, social, and cultural activities of the Associated Students of Boise State University, finance student activities, facilitate student participation, and act as the official voice of the Associated Student Body, do hereby ordain and establish this Constitution of, by and for the Associated Students of Boise State University.

-ARTICLE I NAME AND MEMBERSHIP
+ARTICLE I

-We, the Associated Students under this Constitution, shall be known as the Associated Students of Boise State University hereafter referred to as ASBSU.
+We, the Associated Students, shall be known as the Associated Students of Boise State University, hereafter known and referred to as ASBSU.

-All full-fee paying students of the University shall be members of the ASBSU with all the rights, privileges, and responsibilities in any activity to which the authority of the Constitution extends.
+All full-fee paying students of the University shall be members of ASBSU with all the rights, privileges, and responsibilities in any university or related activity to which the authority of this Constitution extends.